-My work has been published in the Journal of Broadcasting & Electronic Media, International Journal of Business Communication, Chinese Journal of Communication and Communication and the Public journals.
-Four external and internal grants have funded my research.
-Additionally, I have received two awards from the National Communication Association for my research: the Top Paper Award from the Political Communication Division and the Top Student Paper Award from the Human Communication and Technology Division.
+My work has been published in leading journals, including the Journal of Broadcasting & Electronic Media, International Journal of Business Communication, Chinese Journal of Communication and Communication and the Public.
+My research has been supported by four internal and external grants, and recognized with two national honors from the National Communication Association: the Top Paper Award from the Political Communication Division and the Top Student Paper Award from the Human Communication and Technology Division.

 Education